The final price for Croatia yacht rental mostly depends on these factors:

 With lots of internal tips, he will be your best guide during your Croatia sailing trip.
 You can discuss your desired itineraries with him at the embarkation, let him know your wishes.
 He will be more than happy to give you the best of the Croatian coast and safely navigate the boat for you.

-That is mostly up to you and your general satisfaction at the end of the cruise.
-The gratuities at Crewed charters in Croatia are discretionary, but it's customary to acknowledge the crew effort.
+That depends on the client's general satisfaction at the end of the cruise.
+The gratuities at crewed charters in Croatia are discretionary, but it's customary to acknowledge the crew effort.

-The usual tip for services aboard skippered yacht charters in the Mediterranean is 15-20% from the weekly skipper fee and 5% of the full amount for the luxury catamarans in Croatia.
+Usual tip for services aboard skippered yacht charters on the Mediterranean is 15-20% from the weekly skipper fee and 5% of the full amount for the luxury catamarans in Croatia.
 The gratuity should be paid in cash to your captain.

 A TIP: Croatian skippers are all fluent in English, but if you wish multilingual crew, book ASAP, since they get booked very fast!